geomort/project3/README.md

 ``

-Once the apropriate environment has been created, and the necessary packages are up to date and code for processing well-data and AgroPest-12.
+Once the appropriate environment has been created, and the necessary packages are up to date and code for processing well-data and AgroPest-12.

 Code for processing well-log is run from jupyter notebook ffnn_well_log.ipynb.